HatchApps/xavier-help/focus.md

 A version of the Flow List is available when viewing an individual Client too, which is automatically filtered to Flows for that Client.
 :::

+## The Repeating Flow List

+All [Repeating Flows](/focus.html#repeating-flows) will live within this list, with a card for each one.

+If the Repeating Flow has been named (by clicking 'Save' during Flow Creation), it will have that name on the Flow card, otherwise it will be named after the Flow Template as default.

+From the Flow cards, you can see the date which the Flows will be due to enter the [Flow List](/focus.html#the-flow-list).
+Clicking on the buttons on each card will reveal the checks for that Flow, and the Clients assigned to it.

+You can also _Edit_ or _Delete_ each Repeating Flow by using the three dot menu icon on the far right of the card, and selecting from the dropdown menu.

 ## Inside a Flow